Strict monotonicity properties in one-dimensional excited random walks: Proof of Theorem

 \section{Proof of Theorem \ref{Speedmono}}

 If $\d(\p) > 1$, then the excited random walk is transient to the right.
 Therefore, the total time spent to the left of the origin is finite.
 In particular, the total number of jumps to the left from the origin $D_0^\infty = \lim_{n\ra\infty} D_0^n $ is finite $P_{\p}$\,-a.s.
 Then, Lemma \ref{ZDlem} implies that $Z_n$ converges in distribution as $n\ra\infty$ and we will let $P_{\p}^\infty$ denote this limiting distribution.
 As was noted in \cite{bsCRWspeed}, since the backward branching process is an irreducible Markov chain (as can be easily seen from the definition) which converges in distribution, it follows that $Z_i$ is positive recurrent and that $P_{\p}^\infty$ is the unique invariant measure for the Markov chain $\{Z_i\}_{i\geq 0}$.
+Thus, an ergodic theorem for positive recurrent, irreducible Markov chains implies that \be \lim_{n\ra\infty} \frac{1}{n} \sum_{i=0}^{n-1} Z_i = E_{\p}^\infty[ Z_0 ], \qquad P_{\p}\text{-a.s.} \ee Using this and the connection of the backwards branching process with the hitting times of the excited random walk, it is easy to obtain the following formula for the limiting speed of the excited random walk.